 Part of my education as a graphic designer was learning about the field’s history.
 Before, I thought history classes were stuffy and dull.
 Not this class.
 I was floored by the bold approaches and radical experiments I saw in this “old” work.
-I wrote Graphic Icons: Visionaries Who Shaped Modern Graphic Design to highlight the pioneers, from Wim Crouwel to Saul Bass.
+I wrote Graphic Icons: Visionaries Who Shaped Modern Graphic Design to highlight the pioneers, like Wim Crouwel, John Maeda and Milton Glaser.
 Each one offers lessons for today’s creatives, and provides inspiration for new ways to innovate.
 As part of our series profiling some of these icons, here is the third: Cipe Pineles.

 Icons of Graphic Design: Cipe Pineles